Bit-Nation/Pangea-Docs/README.md

 If you want to familiarise yourself with Bitnation, here are some key documents to read:

+**Support our work** with **ETH** and **XPAT**:

+The Bitnation Pangea Jurisdiction is a **free** and **open source project**

+ETH address: 0xCDE042543307966bc16Eff3cDca4d32B23408C4c

+XPAT address: 0xCDE042543307966bc16Eff3cDca4d32B23408C4c

+The funds will be transferred to a DBVN structure where you can vote on development prorities proposals, after the release v.
+1.1 of the Desktop client spring 2019.
+Until then you can add your proposal suggestions on [consider.it](https://tse.bitnation.co/)

 ---

 ## BITNATION Overview and Philosophy: